humanistic/REN/readme.md

     send someone@somewhere.com "Something"

-In laungages with poor datatype support this as be interpreted as:
+In languages with poor datatype support this could be interpreted as:

     {"send","someone@somewhere.com","Something" };